Procrastination

 then there can be all the memory of previous similar tasks coming back and a

-of what the task will be like.
-The brain through repeition wires neural
+expectation of what the task will be like.
+The brain through repetition wires

 What can help reduce the maintenance of procrastination is

 to start to break the neural pathways.
-So when you get stuck in procrastination
+So, when you get stuck in

-take a break (mind\body) which can then give other experiences related to the
+procrastination take a break (mind\body) which can then give other experiences

-getting some success in terms of doing the task and concentrating can also
+small and getting some success in terms of doing the task and concentrating can

-rewire as it reassociates the task with non procrstinatory experience.
+also rewire as it reassociates the task with non procrastinatory experience.

 What gets in the way of tackling procrastination